Rudolf Bachmann

 Rudolf Bachmann (10 August 1925 in Westheim – 27 March 1998 in Gunzenhausen) was a German politician, representative of the Christian Social Union of Bavaria.
 He was a member of the Landtag of Bavaria.
+Between 1943 and 1946, Rudolf Bachmann did military service and was taken prisoner of war.
+From 1955, he took on the job of computer (today's bank clerk) in Westheim, after working at the Raiffeisenkasse from a young age.